 If you notice a sudden drop in traffic, Google Analytics should be the first tool you should use to find out the pattern of the drop, and also for identifying the pages which have been hurt the most.
 Thereafter, log on to Google Search Console and find out whether there are any apparent issues affecting the pages, or the site overall.
 When you use both of these tools simultaneously, SEO becomes more focused and in many cases the trial and error process drops significantly.

 part from Google analytics, you can also use any of the many other free and premium analytics tools for website SEO.
-Head on to Forbes find a great list of 18 best analytics tools that every business should use.

 Issue 2: Featuring Low Quality Or Copied Content